General Rules & Regulations

 Show management must obtain all necessary licenses and pay all costs and fees arising from the use of copyrighted music or dramatic materials, or any other property subject to any trademark, patent or other proprietary right, which is used or incorporated in the event.
 Please refer to the Use License Agreement.

 A damage evaluation report will be prepared by the facility after the completion of your event.
-Contact your Event Manager to make arrangements for pre- and post-inspection of the facilities.
+Contact the Event Manager to make arrangements for pre- and post-inspection of the facilities.
 All damage, except for normal wear and tear, is the responsibility of the licensee.
 Please refer to the Use License Agreement.

 Decorations are not permitted on ceilings, painted surfaces, columns, fabric, decorative walls or fire sprinklers.
 All decorative materials must be flameproof in accordance with Fire Regulations.
 No helium balloons or adhesive backed decals or signs are permitted to be given out at the Equestrian Park and the use of glitter or confetti is not allowed.